 Enterovirus and other bacteria can survive from days to weeks on some surfaces.

 Regularly clean tabletops and computer equipment and encourage children to wash hands after touching keyboards, doorknobs, and the like.

 Daycare Cleaning Services.

 What kind of after-hours cleaning service does your child’s daycare employ?

 Traditional cleaning services don’t always use the most up-to-date tools and strategies to get the job done and tend to pay less attention to “high-touch” points inside facilities.

-Health-based cleaning services, on the other hand, use hospital-grade disinfectants, cutting-edge cleaning technology and up-to-date strategies that reduce cross-contamination and focus on some of the more sensitive areas in the facility, like water fountain toggles (used more often by children with colds and diarrhea to stay hydrated).
+On the other hand, health-based cleaning services use hospital-grade disinfectants, cutting-edge cleaning technology, and up-to-date strategies that reduce cross-contamination and focus on some of the more sensitive areas in the facility, like water fountain toggles (used more often by children with colds and diarrhea to stay hydrated).